adrienchaton/neural_granular_synthesis/index.md

 ### NEURAL *DRUM AND BASS* MACHINE

 For this one, a model trained on 10 classes of a [Methlab](https://soundcloud.com/methlab-recordings) sample pack is used with a corresponding 10-track step sequencer.
-Classes are Bass, Break, Cymbal, Fx, Hat, Kick, Lead, Pad, Perc, Snare.
+Classes are *Bass, Break, Cymbal, Fx, Hat, Kick, Lead, Pad, Perc, Snare*.
 We use a restricted set of 260 sound samples collected from their online music competitions.
 The process is similar to the previous video, but the classes of sounds are more ambiguous and not restricted to one-shot samples (e.g. loops).

 [Screenshot](https://raw.githubusercontent.com/anonymized124/neural_granular_synthesis/master/figures/screen_methlab_machine.png)